 Watch a video featuring Lucy, the vice chair of our Patient & Carer Group and stroke survivor, about why acting F.A.S.T. and dialing 999 is so important during the pandemic.

-We have now instigated regular teleconferences between our key stakeholders so local teams can work together more easily as events unfold.
-Contact email@example.com if you want to be invited:
+We have regular teleconferences between our key stakeholders so local teams can work together more easily to maintain standards of care.
+Contact firstname.lastname@example.org if you want to be invited:

 - All community teams – Tuesday 11am (fortnightly)

-- All Stroke Units – Monday 12pm (fortnightly)
+- All Stroke Units – Monday 12pm (weekly)

 We are in regular contact with other organisations including the North West Ambulance Service, as well as other regions.